-Central Europe is quickly becoming one of the most sought after regions on the continent.
-The picture-perfect cities and towns of the Czech Republic and Poland scatter the pages of travel magazines and I’ve already talked about how Budapest is a backpacker’s Mecca.
+Central Europe is quickly becoming one of the most sought-after regions on the continent.
+The picture-perfect cities and towns of the Czech Republic and Poland scatter the pages of travel magazines and I’ve already talked about how Budapest is one of the best cities to visit for backpackers.
 Any of this is enough to have you planning a Central Europe trip.

 Like most anywhere else, accommodation costs are probably going to be where the majority of your money will go on a Central Europe trip.
 Compared to elsewhere in Western Europe, however, the price of a bed shouldn’t break the bank.

 There are numerous accommodation options suitable for any budget in Central Europe, especially in the bigger cities.
 In smaller cities and towns, budget accommodation options can be fairly limited, however, there is usually a hostel if the town is slightly bigger.

 On average, the price of a bed in an eight-bed hostel dorm will set you back roughly €15 and a private room about €40.
 Keep in mind that prices generally increase during peak travel season in summer months, and so if you are travelling in this time it is best to book quite far in advance.

 If you want to venture out of the main cities to places like the Jeseniky Mountains in the Czech Republic or the High Tatras in Slovakia or Poland, your best bet for budget accommodation will come in the form of guesthouses.

 There are typically numerous penzions in the main towns of these destinations, as rural country getaways are popular amongst locals in this part of the world.
 It is worth noting that the level of English may not be the best once you get out of the big cities, but that doesn’t mean there aren’t great places to stay.
 Generally speaking, you can expect a basic double bedroom in a rural guesthouse to cost €25-30 per night.
 Click here to find the best deal for budget rooms in Central Europe.